Attachmate Worldwide | Contact Us | The Attachmate Group

 How PKI Services Manager Works

 The following diagrams show how PKI Services Manager validates certificates used for authentication.
-The first example shows how an SSH Windows or UNIX server uses PKI Services Manager to validate a certificate used for client authentication, and the second example shows how an SSH UNIX client performs the same task during host certificate authentication.
+The first example shows how an SSH Windows or UNIX server uses PKI Services Manager to validate a certificate used for client authentication.
+The second example shows how an SSH UNIX client performs the same task during host certificate authentication.
 Refer to the steps below each diagram for an explanation of the process in each environment.
+Note: For a list of supported RFCs, standards, and extensions, see KB 7021879.

 SSH Windows Client Example – Validate Client Authentication Certificate